downeyd27/workout-log/README.md

 ## Motivation

-Being a web developer can be harder on the body than given credit and thus we must fight back.
-This project was created to be a personal workout log to help me keep track of my daily exercise along with adding features to track my long term exercise goals.
+I want to use this project as an opportunity to write an application in HAML and to experiment with the simple_form gem to help me build cleaner looking forms.
+I also felt that being a web developer is hard on the body thus I must fight back.
+This project is to be a personal workout log to help me keep track of my daily exercise along with adding features to track my long term exercise goals.

 ## Installation